NVIDIA/go-tfdata/DEVELOPMENT.md

 Reasons to go with v2 is that v1 is going to be deprecated sooner or later and mostly that it supports messages reflections meaning that it's easier to unmarshal messages based on golang objects

-DescriptorProto - defines dynamic schema of a message https://pkg.go.dev/google.golang.org/protobuf/types/descriptorpb?tab=doc#DescriptorProto
+Possibly useful links on how to operate on Descriptors DescriptorProto - defines dynamic schema of a message https://pkg.go.dev/google.golang.org/protobuf/types/descriptorpb?tab=doc#DescriptorProto
 ToDescriptorProto - https://pkg.go.dev/google.golang.org/protobuf/reflect/protodesc?tab=doc#ToDescriptorProto
 https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb?tab=doc#NewMessage